paulshorey/cocktails/README.md

 ## Quirks:

 - Uses an unusual architecture for one of the components.
 See **`src/components/Cocktails`**.
 [ABOUT.md](src/components/Cocktails/ABOUT.md)
-- Data is imported from a SQL backup, into a purely Front-End JavaScript package [alasql](https://github.com/agershun/alasql).
-You can query this "in-browser database" using standard SQL.
-See it in action: **`src/data/cocktails.js`**.
+- Data is imported from a SQL backup, into a purely Front-End JavaScript "in-browser database" [alasql](https://github.com/agershun/alasql).
+You can query it using standard SQL.
+See the abstraction in: **`src/data/cocktails.js`** line 100.

 ## Testing: